 Lifestyle measures and medicines can help to prevent gout attacks.

 - If you are overweight, try to lose some weight.
-This can help to lower the uric acid (urate) level.
+This can help to reduce the uric acid levels (urate).
 However, do not use diets that increase uric acid levels, such as high-protein diets or starvation diets.